We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 If you or a loved one suffered a medical misdiagnosis leading to a worse outcome for your health, it is understandable to be confused, upset and angry.
 Where you or a loved one have been left with ongoing health problems as a result of a misdiagnosis, it can be particularly distressing, as well as likely having a real practical impact on your quality of life and practical matters, such as your ability to work and the need to pay for private treatment, care support, specialist equipment and more.

 For many people, claiming compensation for medical misdiagnosis is the only way to get the help they need, as well as often being their only chance to get answers about what went wrong.
-The claims process can be long and complicated, however, so it is critical to get expert legal advice and support as soon as possible.
+The misdiagnosis claims process can be long and complicated, however, so it is critical to get expert legal advice and support from medical misdiagnosis solicitors as soon as possible.

 Why choose Devonalds for your medical misdiagnosis claim?

 It’s possible you’ve never dealt with a lawyer before and we know many people find the idea of taking legal action intimidating.
-We want you to feel totally comfortable when getting in touch us, so please be assured that our team are people just like you and we will be happy to answer your questions clearly and honestly, without unnecessary legal jargon.
+We want you to feel totally comfortable when getting in touch us, so please be assured that our team of medical misdiagnosis solicitors are people just like you and we will be happy to answer your questions clearly and honestly, without unnecessary legal jargon.

 We offer no win, no fee funding options, so you don’t need to worry about how you will cover the cost of your claim.

-Our team take pride in our strong connection to the local community.
+Our misdiagnosis solicitors take pride in their strong connection to the local community.
 With most of us having been born and bred in the Rhondda Cynon Taff area, we are truly passionate about getting the best result we can for each and every one of our clients.

 Speak to us about starting a claim for medical misdiagnosis compensation today

-For a friendly, informal discussion about whether you or a loved one may be entitled to compensation for a medical misdiagnosis, please contact your local Devonalds team in Bridgend, Pontypridd, Talbot Green, Tonypandy, Treorchy or Tylorstown.
+For a friendly, informal discussion about whether you or a loved one may be entitled to compensation for a medical misdiagnosis, please contact your local misdiagnosis solicitors in Bridgend, Pontypridd, Talbot Green, Tonypandy, Treorchy or Tylorstown.

 How claiming medical misdiagnosis compensation works